 John Bass joined the faculty in fall 2002.
-His teaching and research address contested landscapes, using visual tools and graphic techniques to describe relationships between their physical and historical events, spatial and social practices, and political and economic structures.
+His teaching and research address contested landscapes, using drawing to describe narratives of tension and possible avenues of synthesis and reconciliation.
+He also practices through project-based collaboration.

-John was a co-investigator with the Coastal Communities Project, a multi-disciplinary research initiative of UBC and partner communities situated along the Pacific coast of British Columbia.
-Several works have resulted from this research, including Naming and Claiming: The Fort Rupert Reconstruction Project.
+John was a co-investigator with the Coastal Communities Project, a SSHRC-funded multi-disciplinary research initiative of UBC and partner communities situated along the Pacific coast of British Columbia.
+Several works have resulted from this research, most notably Naming and Claiming: The Fort Rupert Reconstruction Project.
 This project was done in collaboration with the Fort Rupert Kwakiutl Band in Fort Rupert, BC.
-The work maps physical changes to the settlement of Fort Rupert, done through a close observation of the Band’s historic photograph collection, dating to 1866.
-It includes essays, narrative drawings, graphic spatial reconstructions, and a material culture catalogue.
-Based on this work, he has begun collaborations with UBC's Sauder School of Business and EcoTrust Canada.
+The work developed through a close observation of the Band’s historic photograph collection, dating to the early 1860s.
+It includes essays, narrative drawings, chronological analysis, graphic spatial reconstructions, and a material culture catalogue.
+A portion of this work was published in Architecture and Justice: Judicial Meanings in the Public Realm (Ashgate, 2013)

-John is the director of the Delta National Park project, a research and design project and blog dedicated to the Sacramento-San Joaquin River Delta area of California.
+John is the director of the Delta National Park project, a research and design project and blog focused on the water and spatial politics of the Sacramento-San Joaquin River Delta area of California.
+The design work speculates on a hybrid public/private Delta future as an alternative to the gridlocked discourse of entrenched interests and risk-averse technocracy currently dominating debate.
 A part of this work appeared in GAM01 – Tourism and Landscape, published by the Technical University of Graz, Austria.
-The project is available online, and contains an interactive map and tagged reference material.
-The blog offers ongoing commentary on technologies, issues, policies, and events related to the Delta.
+The DNP project is available online.